 A - What's Next for the Future Of Women at Work with Dr. Amy Kristof-Brown, Dean, Tippie College of Business, University of Iowa

-B - Make it Okay Campaign, Iowa Healthiest State Initiative with Jami Haberl and Anne Carter
+B - Start a Movement to Make it Okay with Jami Haberl, Dr. Jennifer Donovan, and Anne Harris Carter

 2:30 - 3:30 p.m.